 The Many Glacier area of the park is only accessed from the Many Glacier entrance along Rt.
 89, north of St Mary.
 This area is known for glaciers, glacial lakes, and is a great place to try to spot moose.

-This is one of the most popular areas in the park for hikers.
+This is one of the most popular areas in Glacier National Park for hikers.
 When we visited this area was closed for the season- due to road construction, weather, and moose rutting season.

 The Two Medicine area is in the southeast of the park.
 It is accessed only from the Two Medicine entrance on Rt.
-2. This is one of the least visited areas of the park that are accessible by car, but some families find it is their favorite!
+2. This is one of the least visited areas of Glacier National Park that are accessible by car, but some families find it is their favorite!
 Look for bighorn sheep and mountain goats in this section of the park.

 Goat Haunt is only accessible via ferry from Waterton Park, Alberta, Canada, or through backcountry hiking.
 There are no roads that go to this section of the park.